DerekZeyuZeng/DerekZeyuZeng.github.io/_portfolio/Central_Extenson.md

 collection: portfolio
 published: Yes
 ---
-In the foillowing series of notes, I records some idea about trhe projective representation and group cohomology.
+In the following series of notes, I records some idea about trhe projective representation and group cohomology.
 The question begin with my self-study of quantum field theory.
 In the first note, I have discussed Weinberg's approach in *The Quantum Theory of Fields*.
 Vol. 1, and the most general approach that classify the central extension using 2-cocycles in the second group cohomology group $H^2(G)$

 - [Note on Group Cohomology I](/files/GroupCoh-1.pdf)